The DrPH programme leads to a doctoral-level qualification and is intended for leaders and future leaders in public

 The work of the School is multidisciplinary and therefore much of its research crosses disciplines, departments and faculties.
 This is enhanced by interfaculty centres and groups that focus on specific issues.
 Many research programmes are carried out in collaboration with institutions outside the UK.
 Such collaborative work enhances the quality of the training experience and is one of the unique aspects of training at the School.

 The taught component consists of two compulsory modules.
 In “Understanding Leadership, Management and Organisations” students explore a range of issues and theories relating to management, leadership and organisations and consider the application of these theories both to public health organisations and their own management practice.
 “Evidence Based Public Health Policy” focuses on key skills required for improving and shaping policy and practice, involving accessing, understanding, developing, disseminating and facilitating the use of the evidence base for better public health outcomes.
 The modules are taught in London between late September and December.
 They are delivered through a variety of teaching methods including lectures, seminars and small group work.
 Students are expected to learn through both directed and self-directed study.
 Modules are assessed through individual written assignments.

-Students are not required to take any other modules but may, throughout the remainder of the course, choose to study some MSc Modules to cover particular skills relevant to their research.
-This enables students to tailor the course to their individual backgrounds and needs.
+Students are not required to take any other modules but may, throughout the remainder of the programme, choose to study some MSc Modules to cover particular skills relevant to their research.
+This enables students to tailor the programme to their individual backgrounds and needs.

 Research Study I: Organisation and Policy Analysis (OPA) project